Intensive English School

 For teachers to deliver differentiated explicit instruction through effective ESL pedagogy to meet the language learning and educational needs of all non-English speaking students.

 To set learning goals based on the students age, stage of schooling and English Language Proficiency.

 To provide a supportive, caring and inclusive environment to help all children develop and achieve academically, socially and emotionally.

 To support each student to successfully integrate into mainstream schooling.

-Anula Primary School values diversity and is supportive of all cultures, customs and beliefs.
+Anula Primary School values diversity and is supportive of all culture, customs and beliefs.